Quick Summary

 Before the White Revolution, India faced a severe shortage of milk and milk products.
 The country relied heavily on imports to meet its dairy needs.
 Dairy farming was unorganized, and traditional methods led to low productivity.
 The per capita availability of milk was very low, and the quality of milk was often poor.

 Operation Flood, the core program of the White Revolution in India, was launched in 1970 by the NDDB.
 It aimed to create a nationwide milk grid, linking milk producers with consumers across the country.
-The project was implemented in phases know as operation flood 1 2 3:
+The project was implemented in different phases of white revolution in India know as Operation Flood:

 Dr. Verghese Kurien, known as the architect of the White Revolution in India, played a pivotal role in its success.
 He founded the NDDB and implemented innovative strategies to transform the dairy industry.
 His leadership and vision helped establish dairy cooperatives and improve milk production, benefiting millions of dairy farmers across the country.